tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

         abstract member Undoer: Option<'A -> Result<Undoer<'A, 'E>, string>>
 ```

-This shows that the command may provide an Undoer which is a function that returns an actual undoer (!).
-Here is the way we can user an under in a command: given the current state of the aggregate, the "command undoer" returns a function that, applied to the state, actually returns an actual undoer.
+Given the current state of the aggregate, the "command undoer" returns a function that, applied to the aggregate state, must return the actual undoer.
-So the actual undoer now available is ready to be executed and can return a list of events that can compensate the effect of the command if we need it.

 So the undoers works in two shots: one to build a context for the eventual future undo, and one to atually... _do_ the _undo!_.

-Concretely:
+__A Concrete example__:

 The removeTag command returns a list of TagRemoved events.
-When those events are processed the result is the aggregate without the tags.
+We know that when those events are processed the result is the aggregate without the tags.
+However we may want to rollback the effect of those events by adding events that reverse thir effect.

-In a transaction context if you want to be ready to eventually reverse the effect of the removeTag command you need to readd the tag to the aggregate state.
-For this reason you need to build a context before the removal so that the tag to be eventually readded is still available.
+This applies to a transaction context: you need to be able to readd the tag to the aggregate state.
+For this reason you need to build a context  _before_ the removal so that the tag to be eventually readded is still available.

-From the code perspective:
+From the code with some comments:

 ```Fsharp
     member this.Undoer =